Mohinder Suresh: Genesis

 In the second episode, Mohinder discovers that his father had compiled a program to find the "special people."

-Mohinder finds a man in his father's apartment.
-The man claims he is an exterminator, but Mohinder quickly realizes that the man was planting an eavesdropping device.
-The man pulls a gun, but after a struggle that leads out into the apartment hallway, a girl picks up the gun asking, "If you're the exterminator, why do you have a gun holster?", prompting the man to quickly leave.
+Mohinder finds a man in his father's apartment who claims he is an exterminator, but Mohinder quickly realizes that the man is planting an eavesdropping device.
+The man pulls a gun, and after a struggle that leads out into the apartment hallway, a girl picks up the gun asking, "If you're the exterminator, why do you have a gun holster?", prompting the man to quickly leave.
 The girl, Eden McCain, introduces herself as a friend of Mohinder's father and expresses enthusiasm about his theories on genetics.

 Mohinder and Eden discover a portable hard drive in his father's pet's cage.
 The hard drive appears to have all the genetic research that his father had done on tracking those with special abilities.

 Mohinder also learns that his father seems to have had a falling out with a man named Sylar.
-Chandra thought Sylar was "Patient Zero", according to Eden, but on a recorded telephone message, Chandra seems to want nothing to do with the strange man.
+Chandra believes Sylar to be "Patient Zero."
+According to Eden, via a recorded telephone message, Chandra seems to want nothing to do with the strange man.